 6. What metrics should I track for lead qualification?

-Key metrics include lead-to-opportunity conversion rate, time to qualification, lead source quality, and cost per qualified lead.
+Key metrics include lead-to-opportunity conversion rate, time to qualification, lead source quality, cost per qualified lead, and SQL-to-customer rate.
 Tracking these helps you optimize your process over time.

 7. How do I handle leads that don't qualify?